 My first memorable experience with installation art was sometime around 1990 at the Currier Museum of Art in Manchester, New Hampshire.
 My family was there visiting my mother, who had relocated there a few years earlier.
 I cannot recall who the artist was or the exact message, but I do recall the work was making a statement about trees, possibly the exploitation of trees?
 Anyway, I was very impressed how this artist used the medium to present a message.
 A second installation that impressed me was on display at the University of the Arts in Philadelphia.
 It was was a map of the local rivers, streams, creeks, as well as ones that no longer existed.
 The map was made of glasses filled with water (or turned upside down if the waterway no longer existed).
 The size of the glass seemed to represent the size of the waterway.

 I have completed three installations to date and currently am working on another one, the Cookie Cutter House Project.
-I have included a few images from those completed installations in this post and will discuss two of them in future posts.
+I have included a few images from those completed installations in this post and will discuss one of them in a future posts.